gaspaonrocks/universal-node-router/readme.md

 }
 ```

-Beware that controllers should be exported as modules, classes, functions, anything that is accessible through module.exports.
+Beware that controllers should be exported as modules, classes, functions, anything that is accessible through module.exports (or export default in TypeScript).

+## WRITING THE CONTROLLERS (without custom methods)
-The methods have predefined clear names :
+The targeted methods have predefined clear names :

 typeOfRequest | nameOfMethod
 --- | ---